aliceinwire/presentations/OSSJ_2025/OSSJ_2025_kernelci-cli.md

 - Caching for dashboard
 - Triggering builds with local patches (uploaded somewhere)
 - More distributions packages
+- Adding user agent information to kci-dev for prioritize kci-dev query

 ---
 ## Documentation & Updates